tolarewaju3/codelikethewind/5g-streaming/README.md

 After the operator finishes installing, we’ll create a new Kafka cluster.
 On the left menu, **select “Operators → Installed Operators” and click “AMQ Streams”.**

-[PIC]

-Under the “Provided APIs”, **create an instance of Kafka.** Name the cluster my-cluster and use the default settings.
+Under the “Provided APIs”, **create an instance of Kafka.** Name the cluster `my-cluster` and use the default settings.
 Click “Create”.

 ![AMQ Streams Installation](img/streams_cluster.png)

 Finally, we’ll create a topic to stream our call events.
-In the horizontal menu, **select Kafka Topic.** Click “Create Kafka Topic” and name the topic `call-records.`
+In the horizontal menu, **select Kafka Topic.** Click “Create Kafka Topic” and name the topic `call-records`.

 ## Deploy Data Grid & MySQL Storage

 We’ll use data grid to cache our call events for quick access. **Data Grid is a distributed, in-memory cache that accelerates data processing.**

-Technically, our call events flow to data grid after we transform it using Flink (below), but the Flink setup actually requires Data Grid to be up.
+Technically, call events flow to data grid *after* we transform it using Flink (below), but the Flink setup requires Data Grid to be up.

-First, we’ll install the Data Grid Operator.
-On the left menu, **select Operators → OperatorHub and type “Data Grid”.** Click Install.
-The “Installed Namespace” should be openshift-operators.
-Click Install again.
+First, **we’ll install the Data Grid Operator.** On the left menu, select Operators → OperatorHub and type “Data Grid”.
+Click Install.
+The “Installed Namespace” should be `openshift-operators`. **Click Install again.**

-After the operator finishes installing, we’ll create a new data grid cluster.
-On the left menu, **select Operators → Installed Operators** and click “Data Grid”.
+After the operator finishes installing, **create a new data grid cluster.** On the left menu, select Operators → Installed Operators and click “Data Grid”.

 Under the provided APIs, **select Infinispan Cluster.**